-TASK COMPLETED 1) Review Local Court Rules a.
+TASK COMPLETED 1) Re eview Local Court Rules a.
 Help your client find the local court rules for the county where the case will be heard.
 The local court rules will tell your client important information, such as what they must give the court and the other party before the hearing.
 Most local court rules can be found on-line.
 The easiest way to find local court rules is to google the county name where the case is being heard and "local court rules."
 For example, if your client lives in Contra Costa, google "Contra Costa local court rules." b.
-You can also help your client contact the court to see whether the court provides copies of local court rules for individuals who do not have attorneys. c.
-Help your client review the local court rules for Family Law Matters.
+You can also help your client contact the court to see whether the court provides copies of local court rules for individuals who do not have attorneys.
+C. Help your client review the local court rules for Family Law Matters.
 These rules sometimes refer to other local rules, such as Civil Matter rules, that might have to be reviewed. d.
 Help your client make a chart of what rules apply to their case and any court deadlines that they must meet.
 Link to Sample Local Court Rules Chart.
-2) Make Arrangements with the Court Before the Hearing Date a.
+2) Ma ake Arrangements with the Court Before the Hearing Date a.
 Help you client decide whether they want to have an in- person or remote hearing.
 If you client wants a remote hearing, they must fill out a form.
-Help you client fill out this form, b.
-Contact court to see if a court reporter is available. c.
-Arrange for a court reporter for the hearing date. d.
+Help you client fill out this form. b.
+Contact court to see if a court reporter is available.
+NOTE: If your client has a fee waiver the court must provide a court reporter if your client requests one by completing court form FW-020 .
+C. Arrange for a court reporter for the hearing date. d.
 Ask the court if your client is allowed to bring and use a tape recorder or other recording device, if necessary . e.
 Arrange for someone to take notes during the hearing. f.
 Address language barrier issues: 1.
 Does your client or a witness need an interpreter?
-2. If so, has an interpreter been arranged with the court?
-Gathering and Organizing Exhibits (Documents)
+Does your client of a witness need an interpreter?
+If so, has an interpreter been arranged with the court?

 This tip sheet is not providing legal advice and should not replace the advice of an attorney.
 This resource uses California law only.
-Last updated 12/31/21.
+Last updated 1/17/24.
 Copyright © Family Violence Appellate Project 2017.